 2) Submit a copy of your resume including activities, and the names of at least two campus references for us to contact.

 Please be specific about why you want an internship in Special Collections and College Archives and how you think it will help you obtain your goals.

-From the pool of letters/resumes, 4-6 students are selected for in person interviews which take place in February during the week following the deadline.
+From the pool of letters/resumes, 4-6 students are selected for in person interviews which take place during the week following the deadline.

-The Smith intern is selected from the in person pool of candidates by the search committee which is comprised of our Director of Special Collections and College Archives, our College Archivist, our Digital Projects and Collections Manager, and our Special Collections Conservator.
+The Smith intern is selected from the in person pool of candidates by the search committee which is comprised of our Director of Special Collections and College Archives, our College Archivist, our Digital Initiatives Librarian, and our Special Collections Conservator.

 For questions, please contact: